ipld/ipld/concepts/type-theory-glossary.md

 Infinite recursives, as it says in the name, have infinite cardinality.

-Maps and lists are both examples of infinite recursives.
+Maps and lists are recursives because they can contain other values, including more maps and lists.
-Since we can keep inserting entries into a map, or appending values to a list, and still have a map or list respectively, we can't count their cardinality.
+Maps and lists are also infinite (even at a single level, before considering recursion): since we can keep inserting entries into a map, or appending values to a list, and still have a map or list respectively, we treat their cardinality as infinite.

 Note that it's still useful to do math around these, though.
 For example, if you have "maybe a map" (see the [maybe types](#maybe-types) section,